osiandtrix/oq-tawreed-browser-extension/README.md

 - Ensure the extension is enabled in Chrome

 ### No Download Button Appears
+- Check if the floating button is enabled in the extension popup settings
 - The floating button only appears on pages with detectable tender tables
 - Try using the extension popup instead
 - Check if you're on the correct page (tenders page)